SforAiDl/genrl/docs/source/usage/tutorials/Deep/A2C.rst

     E\left[{\sum_{t=0}^{\infty}{\gamma^{t} r_{t}}}\right]

-This comprises of two parts:
+This comprises of two parts in the Adantage Actor Critic Algorithm:

 1. To choose/learn a policy that will increase the probability of landing an action that has higher expected return than the value of just the state and decrease the probability of landing an action that has lower expected return than the value of the state.
 The Advantage is computed as:

 .. math::
     A(s,a) = Q(s,a) - V(s)

-2. To learn a State Action Value Function (in the name of **Critic**) that estimates the future cumulative rewards given the current state.
-This function helps the policy in evaluation potential state, action pairs
+2. To learn a State Action Value Function (in the name of **Critic**) that estimates the future cumulative rewards given the current state and action.
+This function helps the policy in evaluation potential state, action pairs.

 where we choose the action :math:`a_{t} = \pi_{\theta}(s_{t})`.